PIFSCstockassessments/agepro-dev/test-cases/README.md

 of StockSummaryFlag from version 4.2.
 The test cases for version 4.25

-verify the new implementation of AuxiliaryOutputFlag from version 4.24.
+verify the new implementation of AuxiliaryOutputFlag from the deprecated

+StockSummaryFlag in version 4.24.

 [View Stock Summary PDF](../diagrams/StockSummaryFlag-pdf.pdf)